-Among the other people I listen to frequently include Computing Forever, Abby Martin, Some Black Guy and Kraut and Tea.
+Among the other people I listen to frequently include Computing Forever, Simon Harris, Abby Martin, Some Black Guy and Kraut and Tea.

 Now, Kraut and Some Black Guy I really like, but I haven’t had time to see as many of their videos.
 I aim to rectify that soon, but for the time being I am not as familiar with their work.
 I will say that Kraut gave what is undoubtedly the best run down of homophobia in the Islamic world.

 Other Youtubers who I have only seen fleetingly but who so far I have been impressed with include Logicked, Roaming Millenial, and The Iconoclast.

 Abby Martin meanwhile I have been a fan of for a long while.
 I think she talks a lot of sense about the negative effects of American foreign policy.
 Her videos on Hillary Clinton are also excellent.
 Indeed I’d say she and Paul Joseph Watson more than anyone else really helped to bring to people’s attention just how corrupt Clinton actually was, though ironically Paul and Abby despise each other.